ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 __Step 6.
 Save your completed template file as `index.md`.__

 __Step 7.
 Create a new repository on GitHub and upload `index.md` and your plots.
-Go to Settings, enable GitHub pages - you are done, your tutorial is now live at the link thats shows up in the GitHub pages settings panel!__
+Go to Settings, enable GitHub pages and you are done!
+Your tutorial is now live at the link thats shows up in the GitHub pages settings panel!__

 <a name="demo"></a>
 <center><img src="{{ site.baseurl }}/img/CodingClub_logo2.png" alt="Img" style="width: 700px;"/></center>